*these actors appear at NYC Previews courtesy of Actors’ Equity. AEA Approved Showcase.

 “Flamboyant, blasphemous and exhilarating, Whore: A Kid’s Play is an unfiltered account of teenage wisdom, big hopes and ultimate parental failures.
 Expect c-bombs and much more in this raucous, witty and unconventional moral lesson from American playwright Reese Thompson.”
 Marianna Meloni, Everything Theatre

 “With such a massively provocative title and a publicity drive that must be the envy of many, this promises a great deal.
 It manages to deliver.
 This is where the Fringe excels – drama that treats orthodox subjects in an unorthodox manner.
 Shining a spotlight on the whole sexualisation of parenthood and child rearing with the view of the young people beginning to find themselves is hardly new but here playwright Reese Thompson manages to delve deep into the effects that liberation may have on our relationships and our young people.”
 Donald Stewart, FringeReview

-Set against a backdrop of small-town gossip amplified by social media, limitless shame, and the hell-fire of the confession booth, KIDS PLAY is a darkly funny account of the pressures to be both normal and exceptional in a world hostile to misfit girls and queer boys, when nothing is quite so momentous as friendship, nor so utterly monstrous as ourselves.
+Set against a backdrop of small-town gossip amplified by social media, limitless shame, and the hell-fire of the confession booth, WHORE: A Kid’s Play is a darkly funny account of the pressures to be both normal and exceptional in a world hostile to misfit girls and queer boys, when nothing is quite so momentous as friendship, nor so utterly monstrous as ourselves.

 Jenn, 13, wants two things from God: 1) to be pretty, and 2) for Andrea to be her best friend.
 Jenn’s arch-nemesis, Patrick, dutifully preps for the Junior Regional Spelling Bee – though what he really wants is to dance.
 Meanwhile, Andrea, also 13, just wants someone to tell her if she’s still a virgin after those awkward encounters with Jenn’s douchey stepbrother over summer break.